ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 * The UEID is used only in a particular context or particular use case.
 It is used only by one relying party.

-* The device authenticates the relying party and generates a derivate UEID just for that particular relying party.
+* The device authenticates the relying party and generates a derived UEID just for that particular relying party.
 For example, the relying party could prove their identity cryptographically to the device, then the device generates a UEID just for that relying party by hashing a